Rutland Aftercare Program: Wellness and Recovery in a Charming Vermont Town

-After a stay in the relatively secluded and safe setting of the Ranch or other therapeutic community, the Rutland Program offers a supported gradual introduction to greater independence through our transitional living program in the town of Rutland, Vermont.
+After a stay in the relatively secluded and safe setting of the Ranch or other therapeutic community, the Rutland Aftercare Program (RAP) offers a supported gradual introduction to greater independence through our transitional living program in the town of Rutland, Vermont.

 We recognize that individuals grow and progress at different rates.
 Our program allows residents to move at their own pace through a continuum of care that offers a spectrum of options.
-Whether at our Royce Street transition house, in an individual apartment in our Washington Street Townhouse, or in an independent apartment in the town of Rutland, residents who transition into our Rutland Program can flex their wings in an open but supported environment.
+Whether at our Royce Street transition house, in an individual apartment in our Washington Street Townhouse, or in an independent apartment in the town of Rutland, residents who transition into RAP can flex their wings in an open but supported environment.

-The Work Program at Spring Lake Ranch helps residents prepare to accept greater responsibility; the Rutland Program helps them leverage that experience to create work opportunities.
+The Work Program at Spring Lake Ranch helps residents prepare to accept greater responsibility; RAP helps them leverage that experience to create work opportunities.
 When a resident moves from the Ranch into Rutland, he or she may already have established a volunteer job, an internship or sheltered job, or perhaps be enrolled in a class at an area college.
 Those routines are built upon or expanded as the resident is ready.
 Often, people begin by coming back to the daily work program at the Ranch until their new activities are better established.
 Others are ready to look for full- or part-time employment.
 Staff help residents connect to area resources as appropriate assisting in creating résumés, exploring opportunities, and scheduling job interviews.